-Looking for Love was a romantic musical-comedy film starring popular singer Connie Francis.
+Looking for Love was a romantic musical-comedy film starring the popular singer Connie Francis, Jim Hutton.

 Grade: C

-Francis plays Libby Caruso, a woman who has spent long tim trying to get into show business with her singing, yet hasn’t succeeded.
+Connie Francis plays Libby Caruso, a woman who has spent long time trying to get into show business with her singing, yet hasn’t succeeded.

 Libby then decides to retire and get a job where she can meet the right man and get married.

-She is interested in pursuing Paul Davis (Jim Hutton), whom she meets in the supermarket, but Paul is not interested.
+She is interested in pursuing Paul Davis (Jim Hutton), whom she meets in the supermarket, but Paul does not respond.

 When Libby mentions that she was formerly a singer, Carson asks her to sing.
 Libby’s singing career takes off, and Paul becomes interested in Libby.